Why You Should NOT Start A Podcast: Insights From 12 Top Podcasters

 This is a guest post – Tom Hunt is a TEDx Speaker, Dragons’ Den Failure & Internet Entrepreneur.
 He believes that entrepreneurship, marketing and decentralisation are becoming increasingly important so he writes about them on the Internet MBA Blog.”

 Because I don’t think you have it in you.

-And that you are getting into podcasting for all the wrong reasons:
+You should not start a podcast if you are getting into podcasting for all the wrong reasons, like:

 Don’t get me wrong, you will obtain each of these things if you build a successful podcast but it will be a long and lonely road to get there.

 In order to get there, you must cultivate a joy for the process of podcasting.
 The process of tirelessly reaching out to awesome guests, editing audio and helping your audience.

 Because when you develop this joy, you may find that you do actually have it in you to build a successful podcast.